Kosrotoff/currency-converter/README.md

 ###### Development server

 Run `npm run start:watch` for a dev server.
 Navigate to `http://localhost:{env.PORT}`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files.<br>

 <br>
 <br>